-1. Draw the structural formula of inositols, without stereochemical details.
 This family of molecules contains 9 different stereoisomers, including enantiomers.
 2. Draw all 3D structures of the stereoisomers that are optically active.

 The structure of a specific inositol, called myo-inositol, is studied here.
-Only one of its chair conformers is predominant and its structure can be deduced from its ^{1}H NMR spectrum.
+Only one of its chair conformers is predominant and its structure can be deduced from its ${}^{1}H$ NMR spectrum.
 The spectrum below was obtained at 600 MHz in D_2O .
 No other signal from that compound was observed in the spectrum.
 The integration is indicated on the spectrum below each signal.

-3. Give the molecular formula of the predominant compound derived from myo-inositol that is consistent with the number of protons observed in the 1H NMR spectrum.
+3. Give the molecular formula of the predominant compound derived from myo-inositol in this sample that is consistent with the number of protons observed in the 1H NMR spectrum.